reneeste/QueerBot-Legal/docs/README.md

 # QueerBot

 A Discord bot that kicks off weekly writing challenges and daily writing sprints for the [Queer Quill](https://discord.gg/MBSZcwmvVk) community.
+Also has games and server point functionality!

 Developed by **Renee Steinberg**.